swch/strivve-docs-nextjs/src/pages/integrations/cardlinks/index.md

 ---
-title: Card Links Engage
+title: CardLinks
 ---

 ## Overview

-Many issuers are in need of a product offering from Strivve that yields high conversions and material success for card on file placements at a little/no integration cost to them.

-Many forms of these integrations come from an opportunity to pursue a new form of revenue: Marketing budgets.
-The need to provide a solution that has extremely low integration costs (or zero costs) is critical to penetrate this new form of revenue.
+Many issuers need a card-on-file solution that drives high conversions with little to no integration cost.
+Strivve CardLinks is built for exactly this.Traditional integrations require significant engineering investment.
+CardLinks eliminates that barrier by enabling issuers to tap into a largely untapped funding source — marketing budgets — rather than IT budgets.
+With near-zero integration overhead, issuers can move fast and measure results directly in campaign performance.

+ ## How It Works
-A key response to this need is Strivve CardLinks.
-Multiple methods are provided for the Issuer to provision individual cardholder and card data from which a unique URL for that cardholder is retured.
-The resulting URL can be leveraged by Each unique URL represents the entry point for a personal card-on-file flow.
+CardLinks provides multiple methods for issuers to provision cardholder and card data, generating a unique, personalized URL for each cardholder.
+Each URL serves as a secure entry point into a card-on-file placement flow tied to that individual.

-The resulting URL can then be easily leveraged into the the Issuers marketing campaigns as a primary call-to-action link.
-Cardholder call-to-action options can include email, a QR code, and SMS.
-Once the call-to-action is executed, Cardholders are authorized by providing a response to a challenge before being allowed to select online sites for card placement.
-Challenges can include CVV, CVV + Zip Code, Zip Code, PAN Last 4, PAN First 2 + Last 2).
+These URLs are designed to slot directly into existing marketing campaigns as the primary call-to-action.
+Supported channels include:

+Email — embedded as a personalized link
+SMS — sent as a short, actionable URL
+QR Code — printed or displayed in physical or digital materials

+## Cardholder Experience
+When a cardholder clicks their link, they land on a personalized page and are prompted to verify their identity before selecting merchant sites for card placement.
+Issuers can choose from several challenge types to align with their security requirements:

+ - CVV only
+ - CVV + ZIP Code
+ - ZIP Code only
+ - PAN Last 4
+ - PAN First 2 + Last 2

+The result is a frictionless, personalized activation experience that issuers can launch through channels they already own — with no new integration required.

  ## Use Case Example
 1. The Issuer builds a campaign in their Customer Data Platform (CDP) and builds a Cardholder Targets Dataset (.CSV file).